benpatterson/benpatterson.github.io/_posts/2016-02-16-seven-deadly-sins.md

 Being a sinfully proud repo owner means you think your repo is too perfect to touch.
 C'mon, man.

-Commiting this sin means several things:
+Committing this sin means several things:

   * Something about your project is so special ("easy," "powerful," "useful," ... ), that you think it doesn’t need to obey conventions, like having a README, styling, tests, or an issue log.
   * Lots of compatibility breakages.
   * Poor documentation.
 Here's a hint: saying "the documentation is in the code" doesn't help everyone.
 Maybe you have good docstrings.
 Hooray for you.
 You need to publish them.

 _Virtuous pattern_: Be unafraid to question the choices you’ve made.
 Engage others when they have questions, because you're going to get some good ones.
 (And if you get the same question over and over, you need to figure out how to address that question before it comes to the repo.)

 Always seek improvement with an open mind.